-Sports Leadership and Management Inc. received funds for the Federal lunch program for all the schools in this campus, as listed above.
+Sports Leadership and Management, Inc. received funds for the Federal lunch program for all the school in this campus, as listed above.
 Revenues and expenses related to such program have been allocated to each school based on FTE equivalent for purposes of presentation in the financial statements.
 In addition, Sports Leadership and Management, Inc. charges all its affiliated schools an assessment for shared corporate costs and accreditation expenses.
-Fees charged to the School during the year was \$7,700.
+The School paid Sports Leadership and Management, Inc. \$42,975 in connection with these charges during the year.